lesleyrs/Client3/README.md

 ```
 TODO: where do psp stdout/stderr go if not debug printing on screen and without sdl2?
-TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB.
-Also could enable audio in lowmem for 64 MB consoles
+TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB BUT is it safe to do so?
+TODO: Could enable audio in lowmem for 2000+ models if there's enough memory remaining?
 ```

 #### Vita